vishpat/lisp-rs/docs/src/lexer.md

 ## Code Walk Through

-**Lexer** is a component of the interpreter that takes the program text and converts it to a stream of atomic units also known as **tokens**.
+**Lexer** is a component of the interpreter that takes the program text and converts it to a stream of atomic units known as **tokens**.
 Every token has a type and may even have a value associated with it.
-In the case of our interpreter, there are only four types of tokens.
+In the case of our interpreter, there are four types of tokens.
 The four tokens can be represented using a Rust enum as follows.

 ```Rust
 pub enum Token {